Association of Home Guard Officers Royal Medal: Presenting

 The federal board of the Association of Home Guard Officers (HBR) decides on awarding, as does the number of merit medals that are awarded annually.
-As the medals are HBR's two highest awards, a restrictive awarding policy is be applied.
+As the medals are HBR's two highest awards, a restrictive awarding policy is applied.
 Over a period of ten years, an average of 5 gold medals/year and 8 silver medals/year is the guideline value for awarding.
 The right to make proposals belongs to members of the federal board and association boards.
 The application for an approved form is submitted to HBR's federal board and submitted to the association's medal administrator.
 If several people from the same association are proposed at the same time, the order of priority must be stated.
 The application must be accompanied by a copy of the association board's minutes or a certified extract from the minutes of the decision.

 HBR's federal board has by His Majesty the King been authorized to decide on the awarding.
 The decision cannot be appealed.
 The medals are presented in solemn forms.
 The federal noard registers awarded medals.